The Listener (TV series): Season Three (2012)

 Toby stopped being a confidential informant for IIB after Elizabeth Simmonds was killed.
 He had been having intense headaches that Olivia said could kill him.
 He finds himself in trouble again after he goes into the bank that's about to be robbed.
-He makes the decision to go into the bank after withdrawing cash and Michelle and Dev race to team up with him and prevent the robbery.
+He decides to go into the bank after withdrawing cash and Michelle and Dev race to team up with him and prevent the robbery.
 Klein finds out about his abilities after he demands to know why Michelle and Dev are so overprotective of Toby.
 It isn't until after the guard who was shot tells Michelle personal details about the robbers that he begins to believe it.
 He makes a deal to start a unit for cases that are either cold and/or can't be solved by normal procedures.
 Toby joins IIB as a special consultant, working for the IIB the majority of the time, while picking up shifts as a paramedic.

 Season Four (2013)

 Toby's personal life heats up as his relationship grows with crime reporter Tia Tremblay (Melanie Scrofano), who is inexplicably the one person he cannot read.
 Sgt.
 Michelle McCluskey struggles through a complicated marriage with her husband (Kris Holden-Ried), while IIB head Alvin Klein (Peter Stebbings) attempts to protect himself and his team from the political maneuverings of the ambitious new police superintendent, Nichola Martell (Ingrid Kavelaars).
-Meanwhile, new director of emergency services Oz Bey realizes that being the boss is harder than he expected.
+Meanwhile, the new director of emergency services Oz Bey realizes that being the boss is harder than he expected.

 Season Five (2014)

 In the final season, Michelle becomes the mother of a little girl with her husband Adam, whereas Dev begins to be interested in Alex Kendrick, a new scientist working for IIB.
-Oz left his job of paramedic and is now the owner of a restaurant, and Toby continues his relationship with Tia.
+Oz left his job as a paramedic and is now the owner of a restaurant, and Toby continues his relationship with Tia.
 Klein gets a promotion and leaves the head of the team to somebody that Toby already knows.